Encore (software)

-Encore is a music notation (scorewriter) program for Microsoft Windows and macOS.
+Encore is a music notation program for Microsoft Windows and macOS.

 MusicTime Deluxe is a 'reduced functionality' version of Encore.

 Encore is meant to play back music - either imported as MIDI, recorded from a MIDI device, or entered with mouse and keyboard.

 History

 Encore was originally created for the Apple Macintosh by Don Williams for the US company Passport Designs Inc. of Half Moon Bay, CA., and first released in 1984.

 Lyrrus Inc., d.b.a.
 GVOX purchased the intellectual property of Passport in 1998 and Encore 5 was released 10 years after Encore 4.

 Encore is notable for being one of the first scorewriter programs to enable items in the musical score to be added and edited using the mouse.

 Encore 5 included wizards to create scores for numerous types of ensembles from scratch, MusicXML support (although in now obsolete 1.3 version), use of VST, and J.S.
 Bach complete works for keyboard in Encore format.

 On August 1 of 2013, Passport Music Software LLC, acquired the rights of Encore, Music Time Deluxe and MasterTracks Pro.

 On June 16 of 2022, Sonic Scores, Inc, acquired the rights of Passport Music Software, Encore, Music Time Deluxe and MasterTracks Pro.